pywr/pywr/docs/source/index.rst

 Welcome to Pywr's documentation!
 ================================

 Pywr is a generalised network resource allocation model written in Python.
-It intends to be fast, free and extenable.
+It intends to be fast, free and extendible.